Quantum algorithms for Uhlmann transformation: Application 1: Square root fidelity estimation with the Uhlmann transformation algorithm

 \section{Application 1: Square root fidelity estimation with the Uhlmann transformation algorithm}

-We provide a quantum algorithm for estimating the square root fidelity $\sqrt{\rF}(\rho^\sA, \sigma^\sA)$ in the three models: the purified query access model in \Cref{sec:fidelity estimation PQA}, the purified sample access model in \Cref{sec:fidelity estimation PSS}, and the mixed sample access model in \Cref{sec:fidelity estimation SS}.
+We provide a quantum algorithm for estimating the square root fidelity $\sqrt{\rF}(\rho^\sA, \sigma^\sA)$ and evaluate the query and sample complexities in the three models.
+In the sample access models, the sample cost depends on whether collective operations over multiple samples are allowed or not.
+We also provide a lower bound on the query and sample complexities for fidelity estimation, which in turn implies a corresponding lower bound for the Uhlmann transformation.
+The results are organized as follows: \begin{itemize} \item The purified query access model in \Cref{sec:fidelity estimation PQA}. \item The purified and mixed sample access models in \Cref{sec:fidelity estimation purif and mixed sample}: collective case in \Cref{sec:fidelity estimation collective} and non-collective case in Secs.~\ref{sec:fidelity estimation PSS} and~\ref{sec:fidelity estimation SS}. \item A lower bound on the query and sample complexities in \Cref{sec:lower bound}. \end{itemize}

 The key idea of our approach is first to apply the Uhlmann transformation $V^\sB$ to the state $\ket{\rho}^{\sA\sB}$, and then, to estimate the square root fidelity between two pure states $V^\sB\ket{\rho}^{\sA\sB}$ and $\ket{\sigma}^{\sA\sB}$.
 Due to the Uhlmann's theorem (Theorem~\ref{thm:Uhlmann theorem}), $\sqrt{\rF}(V^\sB\ket{\rho}^{\sA\sB}, \ket{\sigma}^{\sA\sB}) = \big|\bra{\sigma}V^\sB\ket{\rho}^{\sA\sB}\big|$ coincides with $\sqrt{\rF}(\rho^\sA, \sigma^\sA)$.
 It is important to note that, when we implement the Uhlmann transformation using the quantum algorithms, $V^\sB$ can be realized approximately.
 We need to evaluate how the approximation error of $V^\sB$ affects the fidelity estimation.